evanhackett/pandemic-workshop-prototype/README.md

 ## The future
 * Podcast about the observer patern that leads to the workshop
 * Probably release this one frees

+# What is the assignment?
+Here are some ideas:
+* students refactor OOP solution into FP solution
+* The video of us going through the refactor again
+* We give them the starting and ending postition so they can follow along